luke-lite/luke-lite.github.io/_projects/Jacksonville-Housing-Prices-Time-Series-Analysis.md

 I chose to remove the data prior to 2012.
 This is because this timeframe best captures the current state of the housing market.
 Prior to 2012, the housing market was tumultous due to the global financial crisis and housing bubble in 2008.

 In the Appendix, I use additional seasonal data from Zillow to demonstrate how a more nuanced analysis could be performed.
-Unfortunately, most of the seasonal data only goes back to 2018 is not available by zip code, but it still offers some insight when forecasting future house prices.
+Unfortunately, most of the seasonal data only goes back to 2018 and is not available by zip code, but it still offers some insight when forecasting future house prices.

 ## Exploratory Data Analysis